 1. Use Social Media for Candidate Sourcing

-Remember old days when Times – the news paper used to have 16 page supplement on job opportunities!
+Remember the old days when Times – the newspaper used to have a 16-page supplement on job opportunities!
 Do you see it now?
-May be a page somewhere.
+Maybe a page somewhere.

-Reason is simple; it is because audience has shifted to different medium.
+The reason is simple; it is because the audience has shifted to a different medium.
 And it is social media.
 As per statista.com, daily social media usage of global internet users amounted to 135 minutes per day.

 Let the word out.
 And don’t restrict posting jobs on social media to yourself.
 Let everyone in your team and employees of your organization help you with spreading the word.
 Using social media is proving to be one of the best candidate sourcing strategies.